 Also, if you do not plan to sell the property right away, you would have to pay taxes for any increase in property value.

-To understand your specific tax implications better, you should seek the opinion of a lawyer or an accountant.
+To understand your specific tax implications better, you should seek the opinion of a lawyer or an accountant in Oregon.
 There are so many nuances related to tax laws, especially capital gains tax, taxes on the sale, federal estate tax, property taxes, etc.

-One thing is for sure, though, you will not be able to avoid paying taxes on the sale in Oregon.
+One thing is for sure, though, you will not be able to avoid paying taxes on the sale.

 Where to Report Sale of Inherited Property